nathanschwarz/meteor-cluster/README.md

   - `taskMap`: a map of functions associated to a `taskType`

-  `Cluster` is the WorkerPool Handler:
+  `Cluster` is the WorkerPool Handler: on the Master :
-   - verify if jobs are in the queue
+    - verifies if jobs are in the queue
-   - verify if workers are available, or create them
+    - verifies if workers are available, or create them
-   - dispatch jobs to the workers
+    - dispatches jobs to the workers
-   - close the workers when no jobs are available
+    - closes the workers when no jobs are available on the Worker :
+    - starts the job

 # basic usage